hanru/ansible-debianinit/README.md

 [![Build Status](https://travis-ci.org/hanru/debianinit.svg?branch=master)](https://travis-ci.org/hanru/debianinit)

 This Ansible role configures a minimal Debian server that is ready for future use.
-Please note that currently only Debian Jessie (8.x) and Ubuntu Xenial (16.04) is guaranteed to work.
+Please note that currently only Debian Jessie (8.x), Debian Stretch (9.x) and Ubuntu Xenial (16.04) are guaranteed to work.

 Requirements
 ------------